On Liberty: Of the liberty of thought and discussion

 In the second chapter, J. S. Mill attempts to prove his claim from the first chapter that opinions ought never to be suppressed.
 Looking to the consequences of suppressing opinions, he concludes that opinions ought never to be suppressed, stating, "Such prejudice, or oversight, when it [i.e. false belief] occurs, is altogether an evil; but it is one from which we cannot hope to be always exempt, and must be regarded as the price paid for an inestimable good."
 He claims that there are three sorts of beliefs that can be had—wholly false, partly true, and wholly true—all of which, according to Mill, benefit the common good:

-Mill spends a large portion of the chapter discussing implications of and objections to the policy of never suppressing opinions.
+Mill spends much of the chapter discussing the implications of and objections to the policy of never suppressing opinions.
 In doing so, Mill explains his opinion of Christian ethics, arguing that, while they are praiseworthy, they are incomplete on their own.
 Therefore, Mill concludes that suppression of opinion based on belief in infallible doctrine is dangerous.
 Among the other objections Mill answers is the objection that the truth will necessarily survive persecution and that society need only teach the grounds for truth, not the objections to it.
 Near the end of Chapter 2, Mill states that "unmeasured vituperation, enforced on the side of prevailing opinion, deters people from expressing contrary opinion, and from listening to those who express them."